 - Kitchen Utensils and Cookware – If you rent from an RV Rental Company or an RV Dealership, you will most likely be charged for a kitchen utensil and cookware set.
 These companies do not fully stock their RVs so they can charge you for these add ons.
 The typical cost for a Kitchen Set is $100.
 You can try to negotiate with these companies, but it probably won’t work.
 However, these items are usually included in a peer-to-peer rental, and if not, you can negotiate the price.

-- Add Ons – There are many other add ons that you can rent in addition to renting the RV itself, such as bike racks, camp table and chairs, car seat, BBQ Grill, Wifi Hotspot, and the list goes on.
+- Add-Ons – There are many other add-ons that you can rent in addition to renting the RV itself, such as bike racks, camp table and chairs, car seats, BBQ Grills, Wifi Hotspots, and the list goes on.
 This is where the big RV Rental Companies and RV Dealerships pad their profits.
-With a peer to peer rental, some RV owners include all of this stuff, and others charge for it.
+With a peer-to-peer rental, some RV owners include all of this stuff, and others charge for it.
 But it is all negotiable, so in addition to comparing the price, you need to compare included features to make sure you get your best deal.

 - Additional Fees – Many fees can get added to the back end of your RV Rentals like cleaning fees, full tank of gas fee, dump fee, and even a preparation fee.
 Consider negotiating these as well.